Behavioral Health Center

 Psychiatric emergency services

-Individuals who are experiencing a behavioral health crisis may access help by calling 911, contacting Georgia’s Crisis and Access Line at 1-800-715-4225 or going to the Grady Emergency Department, which is staffed with dedicated psychiatric emergency services personnel.
+Individuals who are experiencing a behavioral health crisis may access help by calling 911.
+We have a community co-response team (Grady paramedic and licensed behavioral health clinician) who respond to psychiatric 911 calls within the City of Atlanta.
+You can also call Georgia’s Crisis and Access Line at 1-800-715-4225 or go to Grady’s Emergency Department, which is staffed with dedicated psychiatric emergency services personnel.
 Individuals are evaluated and assessed to determine if they need inpatient care.
-The Emergency Department is located at 80 Jesse Hill Jr. Dr. SE, in Atlanta.

 Psychosocial rehabilitation